Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

       ============= ==============================================================
       host          Host code object. ``clang-offload-bundler`` always includes this entry as the first bundled code object entry.
-For an embedded bundled code object, this entry is not used by the runtime and so is generally an empty code object.
+For an embedded bundled code object this entry is not used by the runtime and so is generally an empty code object.

       hip           Offload code object for the HIP language.
 Used for all